Ultimate Jeffersonville Real Estate Investing Guide for 2026

 Price to rent ratio

-The price to rent ratio (p/r) equals the median property price divided by the annual median gross rent.
-A community with low lease prices has a high p/r.
-The higher rent you can set, the faster you can recoup your investment.
-You don’t want a p/r that is so low it makes purchasing a house preferable to renting one.
-This might nudge renters into acquiring a residence and increase rental vacancy ratios.
-You are hunting for communities with a moderately low p/r, obviously not a high one.
+Price to rent ratio (p/r) is found when you start with the median property price and divide it by the annual median gross rent.
+A community with high lease prices will have a lower p/r.
+You want a low p/r and higher rents that will pay off your property more quickly.
+You do not want a p/r that is low enough it makes buying a house cheaper than renting one.
+You might lose renters to the home purchase market that will cause you to have vacant properties.
+You are hunting for cities with a reasonably low p/r, definitely not a high one.

 Median Gross Rent